How SSL Works in smoxy

 SAN changes not reflected

 After adding new SANs, smoxy needs to regenerate the certificate.
 This happens automatically once the DNS verification for the new SAN passes.
-Check the SAN's DNS status in the SSL tab.
+Check the SAN's DNS status on the certificate's SANs tab.